microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/kubeadm/kubeadm_dc_vanilla_arm_template/_index.md

 * Main ARM template will deploy an Ubuntu VM.
 The ARM template will call the the Azure [Linux Custom Script Extension](https://docs.microsoft.com/en-us/azure/virtual-machines/extensions/custom-script-linux) to:

 * Deploy a single-node Kubernetes cluster using Kubeadm.
-* Deploy the Azure Arc Data Controller in **"Directly Connected" mode** on that cluster.
+* Deploy the Azure Arc Data Controller on that cluster.
 * Once Ubuntu VM deployment has finished, the main ARM template will call a secondary ARM template which is depended on a successful Ubuntu VM deployment.
 * Secondary ARM template will deploy a client Windows Server 2019 VM.
 * As part of the Windows Server 2019 VM deployment, there are 2 script executions; First PowerShell script [ClientTools.ps1](https://github.com/microsoft/azure_arc/blob/main/azure_arc_data_jumpstart/kubeadm/azure/arm_template/scripts/ClientTools.ps1) at deployment runtime using the ARM *CustomScriptExtension* module and the second PowerShell script *LogonScript.ps1* on user first logon to Windows.